Haji Huud: Arrival in Patan

-He camped in a big open area.
-In front of it was a big and famous temple.
+He camped in an open area.
+In front of it temple.
 There were idols in the temple that were decorated with precious diamonds and pearls along with a storage of gold and silver.
-There was a tiger kept to guard the temple.
-Every evening the tiger was set loose in the area, so everyone used to avoid going near the temple near sunset as the tiger used to attack anyone coming then.

 Haji Huud and his associated arrived there right at Asar time.
 They prayed the Asar prayer and as soon as they were done, the tiger started running to them.
 Everyone there was scared, but Haji Huud reassured everyone that the tiger was going to come to him only and he will kill it.
 Then, when the tiger did attack, Haji Huud got hold of its jaws and tore the animal in two pieces.
 The priests if the temple watching this ran to the king Karandev and narrated the incident to him.
 They told him that some foreigners have arrived to out land and they are very strong, good looking and very wise.
 They have killed our temple's tiger and if these people are allowed to stay, they will take over our kingdom.
 Hearing this Karandev was furious and ordered his army to arrest the visitors.